wsaunders1014/ShowArtwork/README.md

+Adds a "Show Art" button on hover on Actor image and Journal images.

 #Changelog

 1.0.3 - Added hover buttons to images in journals.
 Changed Actor Sheet to hover button.

 1.0.2 - Requires uninstalling 1.0.1 and then downloading 1.0.2 from module screen.
 Fixes bug where image appears multiple times after changing scenes.
 Added notification for user who presses "Show Art" so they know something happened.
 Removed Actor name from shown window.